Tuition Remission Information

 The level of tuition remission will be commensurate with the level of the student’s assistantship appointment:

-- A half-time appointment (10 hours per week) receives remission of one-half of the resident (in-state) tuition
+- A half-time appointment (10 hours per week) receives remission of one-half of the resident (in-state) tuition for full-time enrollment

-- A full-time appointment (20 hours per week) receives full resident (in-state) tuition remission
+- A full-time appointment (20 hours per week) receives full resident (in-state) tuition remission for full-time enrollment